docker-archive/docker-ce/components/cli/docs/reference/commandline/run.md

 ### Stop container with timeout (--stop-timeout)

-The `--stop-timeout` flag sets the timeout (in seconds) that a pre-defined (see `--stop-signal`) system call signal that will be sent to the container to exit.
-After timeout elapses the container will be killed with SIGKILL.
+The `--stop-timeout` flag sets the number of seconds to wait for the container to stop after sending the pre-defined (see `--stop-signal`) system call signal.
+If the container does not exit after the timeout elapses, it is forcibly killed with a `SIGKILL` signal.

+If `--stop-timeout` is set to `-1`, no timeout is applied, and the daemon will wait indefinitely for the container to exit.

+The default is determined by the daemon, and is 10 seconds for Linux containers, and 30 seconds for Windows containers.

 ### Specify isolation technology for container (--isolation)